 Marygrove’s Independent Living Program includes Sequoia Apartment Services (SAS), a managed, scattered-site apartment program.

 This program helps teens, young adults, and families stabilize their lives and become independent.
 Residents live in an apartment while learning essential life skills including personal finance/budgeting, job readiness and parenting.
 The ultimate goal for residents in this program is to be self-sufficient in all aspects of their lives.

 Since many residents in the ILP have babies and/or young children, a major focus of the program is on teaching responsible parenting.
 One of the primary goals of the program is protecting dependents of teen parents from abuse or neglect.

-In both ILP and TLP, Marygrove takes a customized approach by working one-on-one with residents to create a realistic and sustainable plan for their future.
+In both programs, Marygrove takes a customized approach by working one-on-one with residents to create a realistic and sustainable plan for their future.
 Residents are taught ways to achieve their goals, overcome challenges, manage stress and engage in responsible behaviors.
-Phone support is available 24/7 by the SAS team for both ILP and TLP.
+Phone support is available 24/7 by the T/ILP team.